MattiSG/jekyll-template/README.md

 The only folder that is exposed directly is `assets`, in which files that should be processed as a pass-through are to be stored.

+### Styling

+Jekyll does support [themes](http://jekyllthemes.org), so it is tempting to think you can create content and later on make it beautiful.
+While this can work for well-known forms of content such as blog posts, this is usually not a satisfying approach when you are building custom websites.

+If you manage your own styles with Jekyll, you will manipulate layouts and CSS.
+Since the content is static, rather than including stylesheets on a page-by-page basis, many websites end up including all their stylesheets on all pages (or creating a single one with Sass), decreasing web performance.

+This is why this template supports three ways to ease category-by-category styling:

+1. For minor adjustments, a CSS class name is added on the `body` of each page with the name of the current layout as soon as it is not `default`.
+For example, if you define `layout: tree` on a page, then its body will have class `.layout-tree` so that you can easily target elements within.
+2. For major variations, a stylesheet is automatically loaded for each layout.
+For example, if you set `layout: tree` on a page, then it will load the stylesheet at `assets/css/tree.css`.
+If you don’t need this feature, the best is to simply remove the corresponding lines in the default layout.
+3. The `additional_css` front-matter property loads all stylesheets listed there, so that any page or collection can load arbitrary files.

+> I personally prefer to use standard CSS over Sass, but that choice is obviously up to you and Jekyll does [support Sass / SCSS as preprocessors](https://jekyllrb.com/docs/assets/#sassscss).

 ## Tips

 ### Compress assets